miguelfdezc/fullstack-assignment/README.md

 Disclaimer: The purpose and usage of this repo is solely for insight acquisition regarding problem-solving, and does not represent an existing and ongoing implementation task.

-PD: We provide this structure as a starting point but you may discard it and approach the task in any other way.
+PS: We provide this structure as a starting point but you may discard it and approach the task in any other way.

 ## The problem